designedmind/2017/CFP.md

 POSSIBLE THEMES AND TOPICS

-These are not meant to constrain, but merely to highlight areas where we feel there are opportunities to make progress, especially where there is a tension between the emerging behavioural/functional picture, and our deeply-held intuitions.
+These are not meant to constrain, but merely to highlight areas where we feel there are opportunities to make progress, in particular areas where there is a tension between the emerging behavioural/functional picture, and our deeply-held intuitions.

 * **Confronting the &ldquo;further fact&rdquo; intuition.** The further-fact
   intuition is so compelling that many hold it be self-evident.
 It underlies